cdcin-trc/SEM/README.md

 <H3> Step 14 - Advanced Model Configuration</H4>
 This is an optional step if you wish to attempt to run some of the advanced models such as the Adaptive Swarm Optimized Particle Filter.
 These models make use of heavily optimized libraries like blas and fftw, as well as their GPU equivalents cufft and cublas; to allow reliable comparison bewteen CPU and GPU performance.

-Before executing these models you must install the third party libraries
+Before executing these models you must install the third party libraries:

 - http://math-atlas.sourceforge.net/
 - https://developer.nvidia.com/cufft
 - http://www.fftw.org/download.html
 - https://developer.nvidia.com/cufft

-and update the CMakeList files to referfence where you have installed them, before rebuilding the workers.
+and update the CMakeList files to reference where you have installed them, before rebuilding the workers.